nvenayak/impact/readme.md

 - `FermAT`: which contains the core toolbox
 - `FermAT_web`: a web-based front end written in django

-`FermAT_web` is designed as a wrapped for FermAT.
-All major functionality should continue in this fashion, and be included in the core package.
+`FermAT_web` is designed as a wrapper for FermAT and contains most functionality.
+All major functionality should continue in this fashion, and be included in the core package as much as possible.

 ## Quick Start Guide
 ### Install